 Following the outpouring of the Spirit on the day Pentecost, the Jerusalem church settled into a community life driven by the truth of Christ's resurrection.
 Inevitably, the emerging Christian fellowship came into conflict with the Jewish religious establishment.
-This occurred in the temple precincts during an evangelistic outreach.
+One such conflict occurred in the temple precincts during an evangelistic outreach.
 A crippled beggar was healed, Peter preached, and both Peter and John were arrested by the temple guards.
-On the following day they appeared before the Sanhedrin.
+On the following day they were arraigned before the Sanhedrin.

 v5-6.
 The Jewish authorities obviously expected the elimination of the "sect of the Nazarene" with the execution of Jesus.
-The arrest of some of his disciples in the temple, after stirring up the faithful with the healing of a cripple and tales of a risen Lord, must have caused great consternation.
+The arrest of some of his disciples in the temple, after stirring up the faithful with the healing of a cripple, must have caused great consternation.
 At the hearing, the Sadducees were in the majority.
 Annas, the ex-high priest, and his mouthpiece son-in-law, Caiaphas, presided.
 Other members of the high priestly family were present.
 John is probably Jonathan, son of Annas, who later succeeded Caiaphas.

 v7.
 The disciples are asked by what authority they acted as they did on the previous day.
 Who gave them the authority to perform healings and make speeches in the temple precincts?